octobercms/docs/plugin-events.md

     $this->bindEvent('blog.beforePost', function($param1, $param2) {
         echo 'Parameters: ' . $param1 . ' ' . $param2;
     });

+<a name="backend-view-events" class="anchor" href="#backend-view-events"></a>
+## Extending back-end views

+Sometimes you may wish to allow a back-end view file or partial to be extended, such as a toolbar.
+This is possible using the `fireViewEvent()` method found in all back-end controllers.

+Place this code in your view file:

+    <?= $this->fireViewEvent('backend.auth.extendSigninView') ?>

+This will allow other plugins to inject HTML to this area by hooking the event and returning the desired markup.

+    Event::listen('backend.auth.extendSigninView', function($controller) {
+        return '<a href="#">Sign in with Google!</a>';
+    });

+> **Note**: The first parameter in the event handler will always be the calling object (the controller).

 <a name="usage-examples" class="anchor" href="#usage-examples"></a>
 ## Usage examples